"Duże kobiety, duzi mężczyźni i duże dzieci"

 Actually, with plurals, personhood comes into play rather than animacy.
 There are two genders in plural (oni and one): one is for groups containing at least one male person, and the other is for groups without any male persons.
 (You have probably figured this out by now since you are further along the tree but I am commenting in case it will help someone else.)

-Duże, is neuter.
-Duzi is plural masculine personal.
+Duże is neuter and plural.
+Duzi is masculine personal plural.
 Duży is singular masculine.
+Duża is singular feminine.
 When there is an i after a z, it changes the sound of the z to a ź.
 That's why you don't need a mark on the z.
+Same goes for i after s; and i after n; it changes the sound to ś and ń so no mark needed.